TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 클라이언트에서 유저 매치메이킹을 요청했을 경우 호출되는 콜백
-     *
+     * A callback that is called when user matchmaking is requested by the client *
-     * @param roomType   매칭되는 룸의 타입
+     * @param roomType   The type of the matched room
-     * @param payload    클라이언트로부터 전달받은 페이로드
+     * @param payload    The payload received from the client
-     * @param outPayload 클라이언트로 전달할 페이로드
+     * @param outPayload The payload to pass to the client
-     * @return true: 유저 매치메이킹 요청 성공, false: 유저 매치메이킹 요청 실패.
+     * @return true: User matchmaking request succeeds, false: User matchmaking request fails.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public boolean onMatchUser(final String roomType,